andrew/ultimate-awesome/README.md

 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
 - [awesome-gtk](https://github.com/valpackett/awesome-gtk) - List of awesome GTK (3/4) applications.
 - [awesome-typescript-korean](https://github.com/typescript-kr/awesome-typescript-korean) - 😎한국어로만 선별된 타입스크립트 리소스 리스트 🇰🇷.
+- [awesome-internet-computer](https://github.com/dfinity/awesome-internet-computer) - A curated list of awesome projects and resources relating to the Internet Computer Protocol.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.